mozillahispano/asksumo-fb/README.md

 Once you finish, please [open a new issue here](https://github.com/mozillahispano/asksumo-fb/issues) with "Add YourLocaleName (xx-XX)" as title asking for addition.

+(Keep in mind you need to localize [SUMO hot articles](https://support.mozilla.org/topics/hot) in your language in order to be fetched by this app.)

 ## Self-host the code
 *You can also create a new Facebook app and host the code on your own, but if you want to have it updated we recommend to add our already created app*